Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 ### getPropertyFromClass(classVar:String, variable:String, ?allowMaps:Bool = false)
 Gets one of the specified <ins>classes variable value</ins>.

+> [!WARNING]
-> **Warning**: _In versions `0.7` or above, the `classVar` parameter should have the file name in which the class is located, followed by a dot <kbd>.</kbd> character.
+> _In versions `0.7` or above, the `classVar` parameter should have the file name in which the class is located, followed by a dot <kbd>.</kbd> character.
 With the name of the class that you've chosen; Example: `backend.ClientPrefs`, `states.Playstate`, `flixel.FlxG`, etc. You can check where the class files are located, [just click here!!!!](https://github.com/ShadowMario/FNF-PsychEngine/tree/main/source)._

+> [!NOTE]
-> **Note**: _If you are trying to get a static variable from PlayState, this is required since the normal getProperty only works on non-static variables._
+> _If you are trying to get a static variable from PlayState, this is required since the normal getProperty only works on non-static variables._

 - `classVar` - The name of the class; Example: `ClientPrefs`, `Conductor`, `CoolUtil`, etc.
 - `variable` - The variable inside the class to be used.